markcheret/footnotes/readme.txt

 7. Here you can see the **footnotes** Plugin at work.
 Isn't that plain beautiful?

 == Changelog ==

+= 2.5.12 =
+- Update: Scrolling: CSS-based smooth scroll behavior (optional), thanks to @paulgpetty and @bogosavljev issue reports.
+- Bugfix: Backlinks: reflect scroll functions down/up differentiation across the template set, thanks to @bogosavljev bug report.
+- Bugfix: Referrers: Hard links: enforce scroll offset with '!important' property for surroundings specifying otherwise, thanks to @bogosavljev bug report.
+- Bugfix: Forms: prevent inadvertently toggling input elements with footnotes in their label, by optionally moving footnotes after the end of the label.
+- Bugfix: Forms: prevent inadvertently toggling input elements with footnotes in their label, by optionally disconnecting those labels.
+- Bugfix: Scroll offset: correct syntax error in the main style sheet.
+- Bugfix: Reference container: correct new syntax errors in the 8 reference container row templates.
+- Bugfix: Reference container: correct a new typo in the JavaScript reference container template.
+- Update: Dashboard: General settings: split a dedicated 'URL fragment ID configuration' metabox off the 'Scrolling behavior' metabox.

 = 2.5.11 =
 - Bugfix: Forms: remove footnotes from input field values, thanks to @bogosavljev bug report.